Grief as Refusal: the work came from somewhere

 In that exchange, something shifted.
 We were not discussing grief as a theme.
 We were staging it as method: a way of arriving, a way of listening, a way of naming what is carried but not fully "known".
 What we carry is not only personal loss.
 It is collective trauma sedimented in water, language and the body.

 I first encountered Zaira's work through my colleague Deborah Mc Fee.
-Her chapter In Search for Repair: Reflections on Grief, the Repaired and Reparations closes an editr text Deborah and I coedited.
-The essay examines contemporary institutional claims for reparations against the backdrop of the pandemic's assault on Black lives and her mother's death—a woman she names as a practitioner of repair.
-Since reading it, I have been sitting with grief differently.
-Not as interruption to scholarship, but as refusal: refusal of sanitised narratives, refusal of "closure" as institutional demand, refusal of the fantasy that pain must become productive to count as real.
-I have been sitting with the grief I hold in the academy.
-But I had not yet fully unpacked grief as a site of knowing.
+Her chapter In Search for Repair: Reflections on Grief, the Repaired and Reparations closes an edited text Deborah and I coedited.
+The essay examines contemporary institutional claims for reparations against the backdrop of the pandemic's assault on Black lives and her mother's transition.
+Since reading it, I have been sitting with grief as refusal: refusal of sanitised narratives, refusal of "closure" as institutional demand, refusal of the fantasy that pain must become productive to count as real.
+And I have been sitting with the grief I hold in the academy.

 Grief as the Collapse of False Boundaries

-Here, grief was not emotion.
-It was practice.
+Here, grief was practice.
 It had protocols.
 It demanded interpretation.
 It asked for responsibility.

-This clarified my own framing.
-In the face of academic deadlines, she set aside the revise-and-resubmit.
-That was not negligence.
-It was refusal of the institution's timeline as the primary measure of what mattered.
+In the face of academic deadlines, she set aside the revise-and-resubmit as a refusal of the institution's timeline as the primary measure of what mattered.
 She turned towards a different labour: writing her mother, expanding a eulogy, returning daily to the same document as an act of tending.
 Grief demanded its own timeline.

 Repair after wholeness fails